 - medications for any underlying health issues

-- breathing device or surgery to address sleep apnea
+- breathing device or surgery (usually for sleep

-- using a dental guard for teeth grinding
+- a dental guard (usually for teeth grinding)

 - decreasing tobacco and alcohol use